Half of British teenagers struggling with sexuality have self-harmed - report

 Nearly half of LGBT pupils face homophobic bullying in school, according to a report by charity Stonewall last year.

-Last week, a nine-year-old boy killed himself after facing intense homophobic bullying at his school in the U.S. state of Colorado, local media reported.
+Last week, a 9-year-old boy killed himself after facing intense homophobic bullying at his school in the U.S. state of Colorado, local media reported.

 “Four days is all it took at school,” his mother Leia Pierce told the local news station KDVR.
 “My son told my oldest daughter the kids at school told him to kill himself.”